Winner at The Engagement Excellence Awards 2018:

 Employee benefits, employee wellbeing, Childcare Vouchers

-Ten years ago, Tower Hamlets Homes (THH) was created through a staff transfer from the local council and its employee benefits offer hasn’t changed since.
+Ten years ago, Tower Hamlets Homes (THH) was created through a staff transfer from the local council and its employee benefits offer hadn’t changed since.
 As a result, it lacked a distinctive “THH identity”.
 A February 2018 staff opinion “pulse” survey reported that only 57% of staff were proud to work for THH, and therefore there was a need to create a strong, exciting and distinctive THH offer that staff could see value in.

 Being in the public sector brings challenges when it comes to offering staff reasonable pay increases, which is something that has had a negative effect on THH staff.
 In the October 2017 staff workshops, staff had consistently raised “reward and recognition” as an area they felt the company should be doing more work on.